garybgenett/gary-os/README.md

 'FSARCH' from a 'FSPACK' or 'FSEXCL' from a 'FSKEEP' and so on.
 Anything nested deeper will produce undefined results.
 They are evaluated in reverse order, so lower on the list will take precedence.
-For example, if the same directory is set in 'FSEXCL' and 'FSPACK', the directory would be 'FSEXCL'.
+For example, if the same directory is set in 'FSEXCL' and 'FSPACK', the directory will be 'FSEXCL'.
+Take this into consideration when nesting, since doing things like 'FSPACK' on a 'FSKEEP' subdirectory will also produce undefined results.

 Complete examples of usage are in [gentoo/sets/gary-os] and [gentoo/sets/\_gary-os].